-CAPE HENLOPEN SHIP TRACKER (AIS) WEBSITE
+CAPE HENLOPEN SHIP (AIS) & AIRCRAFT TRACKER (ADS-B) WEBSITE

 This chart uses the MarineTraffic.com Website to track the location of vessels transmitting Automatic Identification System (AIS) signals near Cape Henlopen.

-They are active only during the summer season.
+This chart is active only during the summer season.

 VESSEL COLOR CODES: